Drug Testing for Non-Faculty Employees

 DRUG TESTING PROCEDURES

-The university will conduct, through an approved drug testing facility, pre-employment testing, commercial drivers’ license testing (as provided in FSS/PPS 04.05.04, Alcohol and Drug Testing for Employees With Commercial Drivers’ License), and may conduct random testing and reasonable suspicion testing as determined to be appropriate.
+The university will conduct, through an approved drug testing facility, pre-employment testing, commercial drivers’ license testing, and may conduct random testing and reasonable suspicion testing as determined to be appropriate.

 The university will contract with an approved independent drug testing facility to conduct all drug testing.
 The facility must meet all legal requirements for a qualified and secure testing process.